Khaya anthotheca (Welw.) C.DC.

 Distribution and habitat

-Khaya anthotheca occurs at medium to low altitudes in evergreen forests and riverine fringe forests.
+Khaya anthotheca occurs at medium to low altitudes in evergreen forests and riverine fringe forests in Africa.
 In Tanzania it is commonly found in the foothills of mountain ranges, in well-drained soils, and swamp and riverine areas.
-It has been successfully grown in the eastern parts of South Africa, Cuba and Puerto Rico.
+It has been successfully grown in the eastern parts of South Africa, and in Cuba and Puerto Rico.

 Derivation of name and historical aspects